 How to Become a Monk

-There are a few unusual young men who have had enough of the materialistic world and choose to dedicate their life to the spiritual goal of Self Realization while serving as Hindu monks.
+There are a few unusual young men who have had enough of the materialistic world and choose to dedicate their life to the spiritual goal of Self Realization while serving their religions as Saivite Hindu monks.
 Perhaps you are one of them.

-There are one billion Hindus on the planet today, and by conservative estimate, there are three million swamis, sadhus and satgurus in India alone.
-The Swaminarayan order has over 800; Ramakrishna Mission over 700; the Bharat Sevashram Sangh has over 500.
+There are one billion Hindus on the planet today, and by conservative estimate there are three million swamis, sadhus and satgurus in India alone.
+The Swaminarayan order has over 900; Ramakrishna Mission over 700; the Bharat Sevashram Sangh has over 500.
 Other organized Hindu orders range into the thousands.
 Temples to the Gods of Sanatana Dharma are estimated at 500,000—with 1,000 in the USA.
 The priests serving in these temples outnumber those in several of the world's mainstream religions.
-While our order is small by comparison, its influence in the Hindu world is profound.
+While our order of monks is small by comparison, its influence in the Hindu world is profound.

-Guided by our satguru, Bodhinatha Veylanswami, successor to our founder, Sivaya Subramuniyaswami, and headquartered at Kauai Aadheenam in Hawaii, our order ranks as Hinduism's foremost traditional monastic order in the West, accepting candidates from every nation on Earth.
-Young men considering life's renunciate path who believe they have found their spiritual life in Saiva Siddhanta are encouraged to e-mail Satguru Bodhinatha, sharing their spiritual aspirations.
+Guided by our satguru, Bodhinatha Veylanswami, successor to our founder, Sivaya Subramuniyaswami, and headquartered at Kauai Aadheenam in Hawaii, our order ranks among Hinduism's foremost traditional monastic orders in the West.
+We accept candidates from every nation, young men considering life's renunciate path who believe they have found their spiritual life in Saiva Siddhanta.

-We invite you, if you have chosen to follow an inner path of spiritual striving and religious service and are under age 24 (no exception to this age limit), to consider joining our order, the Saiva Siddhanta Yoga Order, composed of men from several nations and cultural backgrounds.
+We invite you, if you have chosen to follow an inner path of spiritual striving and religious service and are under age 25 (no exception to this age limit), to consider joining the Saiva Siddhanta Yoga Order.
 Knowing God Siva and serving others is our only goal in life.
 Following the monastic traditions of South India and Sri Lanka, we live in monasteries apart from the world to worship, meditate, serve and realize the truth of the Vedas and Agamas, uplifting the world by our example.

-After your first visit, simple premonastic pledges are given for six months at a time for the first year or two.
-Renewable two-year vows of celibacy, obedience, humility and confidence are given until final lifetime vows, Holy Orders of Sannyasa, including the vow of poverty, may be given after ten to twelve years of training.
+We encourage all candidates to enroll in the Master Course, which is a basic introduction to the teachings of our order.
+If you decide to pursue monastic life, upon returning to the monastery, simple premonastic pledges are given for six months at a time for the first year or two.
+After that, renewable two-year vows of celibacy, obedience, humility and confidence are given until final lifetime vows, Holy Orders of Sannyasa, including the vow of poverty, may be given after ten to twelve years of training.

-You may be inclined now to also read the history of our great lineage in our book, The Guru Chronicles.
+As a way to learn about our spiritual lineage, you may find it helpful to read the history of our Nandinatha lineage in our book, The Guru Chronicles.

-Since our small monastic order is men only, women interested in monastic life may google other orders or ashrams that are for or include women, such as Mata Amritanandamayi centers, Sarada Convent in southern California, and Svami Gitananda Ashram in Italy.
+Since our small monastic order accepts men only, women interested in Hindu monastic life may google other orders or ashrams that are for or include women, such as Mata Amritanandamayi centers, the Sarada Convent in southern California, and the Svami Gitananda Ashram in Italy.

 Satguru Bodhinatha Veylanswami